vin-lz/cs6083-principles-of-database-systems-final-project/README.md

 ## Known issues
 * Browser adaptation issue (not very likely though) - For best visual effect, please use `Chrome`
 ## License
 Please note this is a coursework.
-Any re-use of these codes can result in **PLAGIARISM**.
+Any re-use of these codes and documents can result in **PLAGIARISM**.
 Refer to these codes at your own risk.